gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/readme.rst

     py.test

+This will run the tests, run coverage, and run flake8 as a linter.
+The settings for this can be found in the "setup.cfg" file.

 ----
 TODO
 ----

 * Update to work with the default JWPCE encoding.
 * Update the tests to use the standard python unittest framwork.
+* Update coverage, although the gui code might be problematic.